ryansch/docker-cloudflared/README.md

 This repo sets up cloudflared to run on the docker host's network and use remote management so you can use the Zero Trust dashboard.

-Be sure to replace the values marked with `CHANGEME` in `compose.yml`.

 ## System Setup

 ```sh